-In July 2013, we publicly committed to sustainably source our key agricultural ingredients: cane and beet sugar, high-fructose corn syrup, stevia, tea, coffee, oranges, lemons, grapes, apples, mangos, pulp and paper fiber for packaging, palm oil and soy.
+In July 2013, we set a goal to more sustainably source our key agricultural ingredients.
 At the same time, we publicly announced our Sustainable Agriculture Guiding Principles (SAGP), which were developed over the course of several years in collaboration with our NGO partners, bottling partners and suppliers.
 Because the agricultural supply chain is complex and every ingredient is different, the SAGP outline our expectations across the entire supply chain, in alignment with our 2020 goal.

 1 The water used in our manufacturing process is then properly treated and released back to nature at a level that supports aquatic life.
-The water used in our products is what we’re working to replenish through community water projects (e.g., safe water access and reforestation).
+The total sales volume, inclusive of water in products leaving our production facilities, is what we’re working to replenish through community water projects (e.g., safe water access and reforestation).

 More on Journey